 Class # Description Impaired?
-Treatment 9 Interest Holder : Sergio De La Canal Impaired All equity ownership shall be surrendered by Mr. De La Canal.
+Treatment 9 Interest Holder: Sergio De La Canal Impaired All equity ownership shall be surrendered by Mr. De La Canal.
 100% of equity in the reorganized Debtor shall be acquired on the Effective Date by individual Yully "Julie" Toro, for the price of \$10,000.
 The \$10,000 shall be deposited into the operating bank account of Debtor.
-Ms. Toto's shares will be restricted, in that she cannot sell or transfer them prior to December 31, 2021.
-After the Effective Date, Debtor shall not issue any more equity to any person or entity.
+Ms. Toro's shares will be restricted, in that she cannot sell or transfer them prior to December 31, 2023.
+After the Effective Date, Debtor shall not issue any more equity to any person or entity, until all creditor classes are paid in full.